MSc Molecular Analytical Science (Distinction) - University of Warwick 2016

-I am currently in the second year of my PhD in Analytical Science.
+I am currently in the third year of my PhD in Analytical Science.
 My project, titled Petroleomics: Crude and Heavy Fuel Oil Fingerprinting and Asphaltenes, builds on the MSc Mini Project and is supervised by Dr Mark Barrow (Department of Chemistry) and Dr David Growney (Lubrizol Ltd).
 I attend a biannual University Contacts Meeting (UCM) at Lubrizol Limited, where I present the project as it progresses.

 - 20 minute oral presentation at UN World Cities Day Conference, University of Warwick (October 2018). https://warwick.ac.uk/research/priorities/sustainablecities/newsandevents/calendar/citiesday/

 - 20 minute oral presentation at 39th BMSS Annual Meeting, Cambridge, UK (September 2018).
 Winner of Barber Prize for best student talk: https://mobile.twitter.com/IonoptikaLtd/status/1040261518288408582

 - 20 minute oral presentation at 22nd International Mass Spectrometry Conference, Florence, Italy (August 2018).

 - Poster presentation at RSC Analytical Research Forum 2018, London, UK (June 2018).

 - Poster presentation at 66th ASMS Conference on Mass Spectrometry and Allied Topics, San Diego, CA, USA (June 2018).

 - 20 minute oral presentation at the 15th International Symposium on Hyphenated Techniques in Chromatography and Separation Technology, Cardiff, UK (January 2018).